 - Use Instagram Live to offer a “backstage” or “behind the scenes” look at new products or promotions.

-- Interact with customers through Instagram Stories polls, GIFs, questions, location tags, and hashtags.
+- Interact with customers through Instagram Stories polls stickers, GIFs, questions, location tags, and hashtags.

 Get creative and use Instagram Stories to your advantage.
-Plus, if you have more than 10,000 followers, you can link your Instagram Stories to a designated landing page and drive sales directly from your content.
+Plus, if you have more than 10,000 followers, you can link your Instagram Stories to a designated product page and drive traffic and sales directly from your content.

 3. Use Instagram’s Shoppable Posts to Sell Directly in Posts